What Are Stock Option Grants?

 Just because you've sent along an option grant and the employee has signed the paperwork does not yet mean that they own a piece of the company.
 The majority of stock options are subject to “vesting”—which doesn’t mean that the stock is dressed like a Patagonia model—rather, “vesting” is part of the “incentive” piece of the option grant.
 So while an employee may have a bunch of options in the company, they probably haven’t vested yet (remember, a startup needs employees to put some sweat behind the equity before they can reap the benefits).

 Unvested options need to vest before you can buy them, and this is a process that can often take years.
-The “vesting schedule” of option grants will indicate just how long an employee will want to stick around in order to get the entirety of their promised options, but a common scenario is an option grant with a 1 year cliff and subject to 4 years of monthly vesting.
+The “vesting schedule” of option grants will indicate just how long an employee might want to stick around in order to get the entirety of their promised options, but a common scenario is an option grant with a 1-year cliff and subject to 4 years of monthly vesting.
 In this case, they won’t actually see any of their options until one year after their grant date, wherein a fourth of the options they have been granted will “vest.”
 Then, for the next four years after that initial year, they will receive a few more options every month.

 Once the grant has vested, they still don’t own anything in the company.
 Rather, they now own the option to purchase these shares.
 The jargon for actually buying these shares is termed “exercising options.”
 When it comes to exercising options, employees need to spend some money before they can actually make some money.